AlexandrVoronin/Digital-electronics-2/project/Readme.md

 	- RS=0, when a command is given
 	- RS=1, when data is sent

 -E  enable.
-Loads data into lcd on falling edhge
+Loads data into lcd on falling edge

 -D7:4 Upper 4its in 4-bit mode.